 - A Christian home is a place of service.
 Its atmosphere is tempered and flavored with acts of kindness, respect, humility, and love.
 This is where husbands and wives discover that serving each other in Christ is primary; that service to others in the outside world is built upon an attitude of selflessness at home; and that all of life, including the mundane duties of laundry, housekeeping, and lawn-mowing, can be sacred.

 - A Christ-centered home is a place where the spiritual disciplines are practiced.
 It provides an environment where every member of the family learns how to live by studying the Scriptures, praying, meditating on God's Word, and spending time alone in the presence of the Lord.

 - A Christian home is based on God's purposes for every member of the household.
 It's a place where the family's goals are founded upon His values and where the corporate vision of the future is consistent with His plan.
 Developing a family "Mission Statement" can be a wonderful place to start crafting a genuinely Christ-centered home.
 The guiding principles embodied in this document should be flexible but consistent.
 From beginning to end, they should reflect your eternal focus and express your deep hope of seeing Jesus face to face one day.

-If you need help applying these ideas to your personal situation, Focus on the Family has a staff of counselors who would love to discuss your questions with you over the phone.
+If you need help applying these ideas to your personal situation, call us.
+Focus on the Family has a staff of counselors who would love to discuss your questions with you over the phone.